Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_product_foundry.md

 axway central delete -f delete-articles.json
 ```

-##### Adding an image a product
+##### Add an image to a product

-It is possible to supply the product with with an image / avatar to make the product more attractive and recognizable to the API Consumer.
-The script below will query the created resources on disk using ```jq``` and store the result in environment variables.
-It will based64 encode the content of a png file and store this in an environment variable called ```encodedImage```.
+An image / avatar makes the product more attractive and recognizable to the API Consumer.
+Run the following script to query the created resources on disk using `jq` and store the result in environment variables.
+It will based64 encode the content of a png file and store it in an `encodedImage` environment variable.
 It will query the API Server for the product resource and update the responding JSON with the values from the environment variables.
-Finally it pushes the updates json content back to the API Server so that the product has an image attached.
+Finally, it pushes the updates json content back to the API Server so that the product has an image attached.

 ```bash
 #!/bin/bash